rocBLAS programming guide#

 return ret;

-rocBLAS has thread safe logging.
+rocBLAS has thread-safe logging.
 This prevents garbled output when multiple threads are writing to the same file.

-Thread safe logging is obtained from using rocblas_internal_ostream
+Thread-safe logging is achieved by using rocblas_internal_ostream

 , a class that can be used similarly to std::ostream

-writes to strings, which are thread-safe because they are owned by the calling thread.
-There are also rocblas_internal_ostream
+writes to strings, which are thread safe because they are owned by the calling thread.

 constructors for writing to files.
-The rocblas_internal_ostream::yaml_on

 and rocblas_internal_ostream::yaml_off

-IO modifiers turn YAML formatting mode on and off.
+I/O modifiers turn YAML formatting mode on and off.

 rocblas_cout